Colorectal Cancer

 Ultrasound

-• An ultrasound uses high-frequency sound waves to make images of different parts of the body.
+• An ultrasound uses high-frequency sound waves and their echoes to make images of different parts of the body.

 • Abdominal ultrasound: The ultrasound probe is placed over the abdomen to look for any tumours in the liver, gallbladder, pancreas, or elsewhere in the abdomen.
 However, it cannot be used to assess tumours in the colon or rectum.